pesalerno/Pseudacris-island-genomics/README.md

 ###a. population stats and structure
 We used [R code](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/adegenet-Xantusia-NEW.R) with several packages to estimate/evaluate patterns of population structure and to estimate population-levels statistics.

+For obtaining Pi (nucleotide diversity) estimates, I re-ran ***populations*** in stacks using a whitelist of the loci that remain post-filtering in ***plink***, as such:

+######First generate whitelist using find and replace commands using grep in TextWrangler:

+	find: 		\_\d\d\n
+	replace:	\n
+which fixes input files for SNP names.

+######Then, re-run populations using the whitelist to obtain per-population pi stats:

+	populations -b 1 -P ./input-sequences -M ./popmap-Pseu.txt -t 36 -p 1 -r 0.5 -W whitelist-SNPs --write_random_snp --structure --plink --vcf --genepop --fstats